Cost and Financial Aid

 State aid includes grant and loan programs funded by state governments.
 This site includes an overview of the programs that are available to qualified Cedarville students from their home state.

 |More Info||Rhode Island Programs|

 The Graduate PLUS Loan is an option available to graduate or professional students to help pay their education expenses.
 The annual limit on a Graduate PLUS Loan is equal to the cost of attendance minus any other financial aid the student receives.
 For example, if the cost of attendance is $40,000 and the student receives $20,500 in other financial aid, the student can request up to $19,500.

-Note 2: Steps 1, 2, 3 and 6 must be completed every year, while steps 4 and 5 are a one time requirement (unless the graduate student is required to obtain an 'Endorser' for their Grad PLUS loan).
+Note 2: Steps 1, 2, 3 and 5 must be completed every year, while steps 4 is a one time requirement (unless the graduate student is required to obtain an 'Endorser' for their Grad PLUS loan).

 The student must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility.